 - You can take a total lump-sum distribution.

 - You can take a partial lump-sum distribution and leave the balance in your DROP account to draw from at a later date.

 - You can transfer the balance to another qualified plan.

 - You can leave the balance in your DROP account, where it will continue to earn 3 percent interest.
-Money left on deposit in the DROP account can only be withdrawn up to four times per year according to the following schedule:
+Money left on deposit in the DROP account can only be withdrawn up to four times per calendar year.
+Remember: